sye8/Python-Unity-ZMQ/README.md

 ## Acknowledgement

-Compiled AsyncIO and NetMQ and Multithreading structure is from [here](https://github.com/valkjsaaa/Unity-ZeroMQ-Example)
+Compiled AsyncIO and NetMQ and multithreading structure is from [here](https://github.com/valkjsaaa/Unity-ZeroMQ-Example)